What is a PPA?: Power Purchase Agreements explained

 Australia saw a boost in corporate PPAs in 2017, thanks to several high-profile companies announcing their intent to follow the example of renewables-offsetting already started by global firms Facebook, Google, and more.

-Some notable businesses that have gone into PPA are Nectar Farms, GMA Garnet, Sun Metals, and telecoms provider, Telstra.
+Some notable businesses that have gone into PPA are Nectar Farms, GMA Garnet, Sun Metals, and telecoms provider Telstra.

 Carlton United, one of the country’s largest brewers and an energy-intensive company, also announced that it was going to source all its energy from renewable energy PPAs, thus filling out any deficit in the supply through on-site energy production.

-Another noteworthy switch to solar is Sydney Markets, which installed a massive rooftop solar power system to make good on a commitment to reach 100% reliance on renewable energy.
+Another noteworthy switch to solar is Sydney Markets, which installed a massive rooftop solar power system to make good on a commitment to reach a 100% reliance on renewable energy.

 Take action against cost volatility

-What action is your business now taking to control energy cost-volatility?
+What action is your business now taking to control energy cost volatility?

 Leading Edge Energy is an energy cost-reduction specialist focused on helping businesses minimise their dependence on grid-sourced electricity and our holistic approach to energy management means that we can deliver tangible energy cost savings to our clients.